Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 What is the difference between Zero Trust and traditional VPN-based security?

 Traditional VPN treats everything inside the network as trusted.
-Once an employee connects via VPN, they have broad network access.
+Once an employee connects via VPN, they’ve got broad network access.
 Zero Trust requires continuous verification of identity and device health, regardless of network location.
 If an employee’s device fails a security check, access is denied even over VPN.
 Zero Trust is more granular, more adaptive to hybrid work, and more effective against compromised accounts and devices.

 Should remote employees use personal devices for work?